Pre-nuptial Agreement Solicitors

-Pre-nuptial and pre-civil partnership agreements are formal agreements made prior to a marriage or civil partnership.
+Pre-nuptial and pre-civil partnership agreements are formal agreements made before a marriage or civil partnership.
 The agreement records which assets are owned by each party at the time of the marriage, or civil partnership and details how the assets should be distributed in the event of a divorce or dissolution of the civil partnership.

 Are pre-nuptial agreements binding on a court?

 Following the important Supreme Court case of Radmacher v Granatino, although the court is not obliged to give effect to pre-nuptial agreements, it must give appropriate weight to such agreements.
-Full weight will only be placed upon the agreement if the parties entered into the agreement of their own free will, without undue influence or pressure and were fully informed of the implications of doing so, unless it can be shown that in all the circumstances it would not be fair to hold the parties to the agreement.
+Full weight will only be placed upon the agreement if the parties entered into the agreement of their own free will, without undue influence or pressure and were fully informed of the implications of doing so unless it can be shown that in all the circumstances it would not be fair to hold the parties to the agreement.